Skip to content

 9. Meeting Regulatory and Quality Standards

 A common misconception is that refurbished means lower quality.
-In reality, professionally restored devices often meet the same regulatory and accreditation standards as new units.
+In reality, professionally restored and refurbished devices often meet the same regulatory and accreditation standards as new units.

 Certified refurbishment processes involve thorough inspection, calibration, and performance verification—ensuring that refurbished medical systems support safe and effective clinical use.